qtlHD/qtlHD/doc/input/qtab.md

 case define a new symbol, e.g. `AorB`.

 In the header properties can be defined.
-Current property is phase, which assumes the genotype phase is unambiguous e.g. `0,1` actually differs from `1,0`.
+Current property is phase, which assumes the genotype phase is ambiguous e.g. `0,1` actually equals `1,0`.
 Phase can also be set in the symbol table (see above).
 Obviously these values have to agree, if set twice.

 For example

         # --- Set Genotype begin
-        Phase    known           # known (default) or unknown
+        Phase    known           # known or unknown (unknown)
         # --- Set Genotype end

 ## Example of genotype reader